ArtikLamartik/HASH/README.md

 8. {} are not required to run
 9. "" are not required to run
 10. -r is used to run, and -c is used to compile, it does not work with both
+11. the STD folder is nor required for download
+12. the PKJ folder is nor required for download